 Nothing could be further from the truth.

 Women should continue to start their screening mammograms when they turn 40.
 How important is starting at 40?
-In 2009, 42 percent of the women diagnosed with breast cancer at Boulder Community Hospital were under the age of 50.
+In 2009, 42 percent of the women diagnosed with breast cancer at Boulder Community Health were under the age of 50.
 In fact, greater than 40% of the years of life lost to breast cancer are in women who were diagnosed in their 40s.

 The American Cancer Society and National Cancer Institute both strongly recommend starting routine screening mammography at age 40.
 The health insurance industry continues to cover screening mammograms for women starting at age 40.

 Mammography is the best test we have for screening women with a normal risk.
 Recent advances in digital mammography have made this test even more accurate.

 BCH provides state-of-the-art, low dose digital mammography at four locations – Foothills Hospital in Boulder, Community Medical Center in Lafayette, Boulder Medical Center in Boulder and Medical Imaging Center in Broomfield.

 Each facility offers experienced female mammography technologists.
 Scans are reviewed by experienced radiologists who have been certified in mammography by the American College of Radiology and the federal Food and Drug Administration.